 The castle remains in excellent condition and not only retains the keep, but also the curtain wall and gatehouse.
 There is also the footprint of the earlier Motte & Bailey castle.

 Its more modern claim to fame is as a filming location for the 1995 hit movie, Braveheart, which was directed by Mel Gibson.
 In fact, every castle shown in the movie is a section of Trim castle shot from a different angle.

-Trim castle is open to the public and regualr tours are operated by the Office of Public Works, though please note that hours are reduced during the winter months.
+Trim castle is open to the public and regular tours are operated by the Office of Public Works, though please note that hours are reduced during the winter months.

 |Tourist Information||Ireland||VIEW SOURCE|